India: Monsoon rains lash Mumbai, disrupt travel – DW – 07/08/2024

 City officials said more than 300 mm (11.8 inches) of rain fell in just six hours, leaving rush hour commuters to wade through knee-deep water.

-"There is heavy traffic on the roads and rail lines too have been affected," Eknath Shinde, the chief minister of Maharashtra, the western state whose capital is Mumbai, said on X, formerly Twitter.
+"There is heavy traffic on the roads and rail lines too have been affected," said Eknath Shinde, the chief minister of Maharashtra, the western state whose capital is Mumbai.
 He also told residents to stay indoors.

 Train services were canceled on inundated tracks and airports had to suspend runway activities for more than an hour.

-Schools and colleges were closed for the day as more heavy rain was forecast to hit the city of 12 million.
-India Meteorological Department (IMD) warned of "heavy to very heavy rainfall."
+Schools and colleges were closed for the day as more heavy rain was forecast to hit the city of 12 million inhabitants.
+India's Meteorological Department (IMD) warned of "heavy to very heavy rainfall."

 Death toll rises